 The course will be delivered by a series of lectures, seminar, group work, guided independent research and tutorials.

 All programmes are led and taught by experienced teaching staff who are vocational specialists.
 They are qualified, and often have extensive experience within the industry or the sector being studied.
 All teaching staff meet or exceed the requirements set by the awarding institute or body.

 - A level three GNVQ/BTEC

-- An Access to HE Diploma with 45 of the 60 credits at level three
+- An Access to HE Diploma with 45 of the 60 credits at Merit level